vikingdata/articles/databases/mysql/mysql_general.md

 * Do tables have unnecessary indexes?
 * DO tables have lots of data rarely accessed?
 Separating unused data from used data can help the performance of tables with just used data.
+* Are you running slow log reports and have slow logs turned on?
+* Are you using the right isolation level?
+Read Comitted is generally faster than Read Repeatable.
+* Can you use Replication by Row Based or SQL based?
+SQL in generally is slower, but there can be exceptions.
+For small row changes, SQL is generally slower.

 ### Quick Speeds ups